antleaf/doapr/webroot/content/repositories/eric.md

   and full-text database of education research and information.
 academic_applicant_only: 'No'
 accepted_content_formats: PDF, preferred ERIC XML format, or another XML format
-accepted_content_language: "Materials considered for inclusion in ERIC must be written in English, or a translation of the full-text\nmust be available in English.
+accepted_content_languages: "Materials considered for inclusion in ERIC must be written in English, or a translation of the full-text\nmust be available in English.
 English presented in materials must conform to standards of English\ngrammar and understandability for any reader. "